Skip to main content

 Using Extra Instances #

-Specify TFT_EDITION to create an extra instance of a unit:
+Specify TFT_EDITION to deploy an extra instance of a unit:

 export TFT_CONTEXT=dev TFT_UNIT=my-app TFT_EDITION=feature1